 - PBI now has Cortana integrated for AI-based natural language, Q&A about your data and reports in Power BI.
 SSRS does not have this feature.

 - If you are using SSRS/Paginated Reports, you can still use the regular data connections.
 With Power BI reports, you can access only the Analysis Services.

 - Credentials must be stored in the report in order for the object to refresh.
 The pinning process actually creates a SSRS subscription that requires stored credentials in order to execute.
 Furthermore, if you change the item name, the object will stop updating based on the subscription.
 In addition, if the pinned object is deleted, the related subscription is not deleted and must be removed manually.

 - Lastly, if you try to pin an object and the SQL Server Agent is not running, an error results.
 The SQL Server Agent where the SSRS database resides must be running in order to pin objects.

-Replacing SSRS with Power BI Report Server is not easy.
+Replacing SSRS with PBI RS Server is not easy.
 If you are currently using SSRS and its suiting your needs just fine, migrating or replacing with Power BI may not be a wise choice.

 Replacing with Power BI may be considered in cases where you are looking to build many new reports or you need reporting on a variety of data sources.
 If you are writing your reporting services from scratch, Power BI is the way of the future.
+Read our blog on how Power BI can boost SMEs’ growth and profitability.
 It also offers a more visual and interactive UI for the reports.